 Allan Tyrer, editor

 Allan Tyrer is a non-practising solicitor.
 He was a corporate tax partner in a City law firm, and left practice in the mid-90s.
 Since then he has developed a website on disability discrimination law as it applies to stammering (Allan has a stammer).
 In 2011-2012 he produced a website equalitytalk.org.uk for the Communications Forum on how the Equality Act 2010 applies to adults with speech, language and communication needs more generally.
 He wrote a chapter in Discrimination Law and OH Practice for The At Work Partnership.
 As well as editing OH Law Online and writing on equality law for Occupational Health [at Work], up to 2018 he worked as webmaster for the British Stammering Association, where for some years he also edited its members’ magazine.

 Professor Diana Kloss, consultant editor and Q&A page expert

 Professor Diana Kloss is a barrister, former employment judge and honorary senior lecturer in OH Law at the University of Manchester.
 Her publications include Occupational Health Law (5th edition, Wiley Blackwell, 2010), and Discrimination Law and OH Practice for The At Work Partnership.
 She lectures on many of The At Work Partnership’s conferences and courses, including the Certificate in Occupational Health Law.
 She is an honorary fellow of the Faculty of Occupational Medicine, an ACAS arbitrator, and in 2009, was awarded an MBE.
-Diana is chair of the Council for Work and Health and is a visiting professor at London South Bank University.
+Diana is honorary president of the Council for Work and Health.

 Dr John Ballard, associate editor

-Dr John Ballard has been researching and writing on OH and disability issues for over 20 years.
+Dr John Ballard has been researching and writing on OH and disability issues for 30 years.
 He edits The At Work Partnership publication, Occupational Health [at Work] and is an honorary fellow of the Faculty of Occupational Medicine, and an honorary senior lecturer at the University of Birmingham’s IOEM.
 He is the joint editor of The At Work Partnership’s Discrimination Law and OH Practice book, published in November 2012.
 John is also a non-legal member of the Employment Tribunal Service.

 Contributors – editorial